"

 In grasping the essential outlook of others, with the reverence and real understanding due even to savages, we cannot help widening our own.

-The first, edited sentence is no doubt more congenial to most readers, but the unedited version speaks more authentically to the challenging ethical terrain of the discipline.
+The first, edited sentence is no doubt more congenial, but the unedited original speaks more authentically to the challenging ethical terrain of the discipline.
 I have not tried to purify the history of anthropology.
-Anthropology has been used for many purposes, and I think it is important to understand the full range of those uses.
-As a result, some of the content may be disturbing.
+Anthropology has been used for many purposes, good and bad, and I think it is important to understand the full range of those uses.
+As a result, we should expect that a fuller account will be disturbing.
 It should be.

 Today, the history of anthropology has emerged as a key arena where contemporary debates concerning the future of anthropology play out.
 I have tried to stress the complexity that inheres in anthropology, and why a tolerance for ambiguity and gray zones has long been considered a mark of virtue and maturity among anthropologists.